 Pretreatment devices such as Tricel's TWQUs should be installed upstream of the chamber system to treat the initial stormwater runoff before it reaches the chamber system.
 Tricel offers several standard units and also has the ability to customise units to meet the job specific requirements.
-Refer to Tricel's TWQU Product & Bypass details for more information.
+Refer to Tricel's TWQU Product Detail & Bypass Detail for more information.